 Can Cool IoT and Robotics Help Drive Down the Cost of Insurance?

 The avalanche of new data created by these devices will allow savvy carriers to understand their clients more deeply.
 This will bring about new product categories with personalized pricing and increased real-time service delivery.
-For example, wearables that connect to actuarial database could calculate a consumer’s personal risk score based on their daily activities, as well as the probability and severity of potential events.
+For example, wearables that connect to an actuarial database could calculate a consumer’s personal risk score based on their daily activities, as well as the probability and severity of potential events.

 We will also see the rise of programmable autonomous drones.
 Self-driving cars, autonomous farming equipment, and enhanced surgical robots will all be commercially viable in the next decade.
 By 2030, the proportion of autonomous vehicles on the road could exceed 25 percent.
 This will have grown from 10 percent just four years earlier.
 Carriers will need to understand how the increasing presence of robotics in everyday life and across industries will shift risk pools, change customer expectations, and enable new products and channels.

 The most obvious change will be to the customer experience.
-Purchasing insurance will be faster, with less active involvement between the insurer and the policy holder.
-AI algorithms will know enough information about an individual’s behavior to create instant risk profiles, reducing the cycle times for completing the purchase of an auto, commercial, or life policy to minutes or even seconds.
+Purchasing insurance will be faster, with less active involvement between the insurer and the policyholder.
+AI algorithms will know enough information about an individual’s behavior to create an instant risk profile, reducing the cycle times for completing the purchase of an auto, commercial, or life policy to minutes or even seconds.
 Auto and home carriers are already offering instant quotes and will continue to refine their ability to issue immediate policies to a wider range of customers.
 The proliferation of telematics and in-home Internet of Things (IoT) devices, coupled with the maturation of pricing algorithms, will make this a reality.

-Many life carriers are experimenting with simplified issue products, but can only service the healthiest applicants, and price them higher than a comparable fully underwritten product.
+Many life carriers are experimenting with simplified issue products but can only service the healthiest applicants and price them higher than a comparable fully underwritten product.
 AI will permeate the technology used for life underwriting, allowing carriers to identify risk in a much more granular and sophisticated way.
-This will usher in a new wave of mass-market instant issue products.
+This will usher in a new wave of mass-market instant-issue products.

-Price remains central in consumer decision making, but carriers that innovate to diminish competition purely on price are missing the bigger picture.
+Price remains central in consumer decision-making, but carriers that innovate to diminish competition purely on price are missing the bigger picture.
 Sophisticated proprietary platforms aim to connect customers and insurers.
 This collaborative approach allows insurers to offer customers differentiated experiences, features, and value.
 In some segments, price competition intensifies, and razor-thin margins are the norm, while in other segments, unique insurance offerings enable margin expansion and differentiation.
 In jurisdictions that embrace change, the pace of pricing innovation is shockingly rapid.

 IoT sensors and an array of data-capture technologies, such as drones, will largely replace traditional, manual methods of first notice of loss.
 This will trigger the automatic response of claims triage and repair.

 Automated customer service apps handle most policyholder interactions through voice and text.
 They directly follow self-learning scripts that interface with the claims, fraud, medical service, policy, and repair systems.
-The turnaround time for claim resolution is now in minutes, rather than days or weeks.
+The turnaround time for claim resolution is now measured in minutes, rather than days or weeks.

-Greg Wixted is the Chief Innovation Officer at Nobl and Co-Professor in Entrepreneurship and Innovation at the University of North Carolina
+Greg Wixted is the Chief Innovation Officer at Nobl and Co-Professor in Entrepreneurship and Innovation at the University of North Carolina.